Capacity in Scots law: Rights Capacity

-All persons, human and juristic, have rights capacity, ie: the ability to hold a right.
+All persons, human and juristic, have rights capacity, i.e.: the ability to hold a right.
 This derives from the classification of the law of persons found in Roman law.

 The word 'person' is usually taken to mean humans.
 However, in Scots law and in many other jurisdictions, the term is also used to describe corporate entities such as companies, or partnerships, Scottish Charitable Incorporate Organisation (SCIO) or other bodies corporate established by law (such as a government agency or local authority).

 Organisations and associations must have the rights capacity to own property in their own right in order to act as a transferor (the person transferring ownership) or transferee (the person receiving ownership) in a voluntary transfer of land.
 It is necessary to check their respective articles of association, constitutions or founding legislation in order to ascertain whether the transferor and/or transferee has rights capacity in order to legally own land in Scotland.